Stockflare/learn/_posts/2014-10-31-how-to-find-a-stock.markdown

 * You actually know its stock symbol
 * You can’t remember the exact name, but you know what it does, what sector it’s it

+### Let’s look at how you use Stockflare in each of these cases

+Firstly, we need to pop up to the top of the page and click on Search.

+You’ll see this great big search bar.

+Let’s type in the name of a company.
+Say, Disney

+And as we type the results start to display.

+Not only is Disney there, but we can see some summary analysis of Disney, here inside of search.

+### Next, symbols & tickers

+let’s be a little more experienced, say we know that XOM is the ticker for Exxon Mobil, again we get a quick and correct answer, typing in its symbol

+### Finally, when you forgot the name

+Let's think about those annoying situations when the name’s slipped your mind.
+For example, who’s that competitor to Coca-Cola.
+You know, the other cola guy.

+In this case, we don’t use search, but the "Find Ideas" option.

+Let’s say we are looking for that big competitor to Coca-Cola.

+* Click on the Sector
+* Choose Consumer Food & Home
+* And look through the answers
+* Ah, there it is Pepsi.

+So you can see that at Stockflare its really easy to find any stock:

+* We love big search bars.
+* We serve up the results as you type
+* And there is some pretty useful information inside search, so you don’t actually have to click through to get the analysis

+### Part 2.
+How do you explore the details

+Now that we’ve seen how simple it is to find a stock, how do we explore any stock once we’ve found it.

+Let’s go back to the site, and search for McDonalds this time.
+Again, we use the big search bar.

+Now, let’s look at the summary data here inside search.

+We can see

+* The price
+* The star rating
+* We can expand the widget to get details about these stars.
+* For example, things are pretty good at McDonalds in terms of it being a reasonable price, profitable, its paying dividends and Wall Street thinks it’s going up.
+But oh dear, the growth outlook is weak.
+* Here we can see a chart.
+And we can even email these details to a friend.

+But there is so much more to Stockflare.
+Just click through to the detailed stock page.
+And here we get some really great analysis.

+Look you can see just how weak the growth is at McDonalds.
+So yeah, its cheaper than its competitors, but right there in the growth box is the reason why?

+And further down the page, you can see lots of other analysis.
+For example, what could 100 shares bought today, grow to in value to in 7 years time.

+Plus at Stockflare, there are all the usual tools and information you’d expect.
+With background on the company, its financials.

+And even a pretty neat way to explore the competitors.

+So whether its a quick look with our summary data or digging into the details that interest you, Stockflare’s got all you need for a quick analysis of any stock.

+And say, the stock you are looking at, isn’t quite the investment for you.
+We help you get to the competitors that just might be right, in an easy way.

+### Part 3.
+The nightmare, you can't find a stock

+What about the nightmare scenario, the one where you just can’t find the stock you want?

+Over here at Stockflare, this sets off alarm bells.
+Personally, I get depressed when someone tells me they can’t find a stock.
+And then our inner Sherlock Holmes goes into action, and we searching for the answer.

+So, if you can’t find something, please tell us.

+It’s pretty easy, the Contact Us link is at the bottom of every page.
+Then drop us an email, message us via Facebook or tweet us, and we’ll get onto it.

+### Conclusion

+Thanks for reading this tutorial, and everyone here at Stockflare is keen to hear how you get on.
+So good luck picking stocks.
+And thanks for using Stockflare.